junzhaohu/project/final project outline.md

-Final Project Outline  Junzhao Hu
+Final Project  Junzhao Hu
 ========================================================
-Topic Name: How to avoid incovenience in taking flight in Dallas/Fort Worth Airport (DFW).
+Topic Name: About the flight data of Dallas/Fort Worth Airport (DFW).

 Below is the link for the data, I downloaded data for  November and December of 2013.